-The assessment activities and approaches chosen will be based upon the physical character of the mangrove, the skill level of the group, others who might use the data or observa-tions and the resources available to the group.
+The assessment activities and approaches chosen will be based upon the physical character of the mangrove, the skill level of the group, others who might use the data or observations and the resources available to the group.

 "Where" to make measurements and observations is based primarily upon the area defined in the preliminary assessment.
-"When" to make measurements and observation is influenced by the time schedule of interested stakeholders, seasons (wet and drv), tide schedules and other factors.
+"When" to make measurements and observations is influenced by the time schedule of interested stakeholders, seasons (wet and dry), tide schedules and other factors.